avblocks/avblocks-wiki-net/_sources/avblocks-for-net/getting-started-windows/create-a-c-sharp-console-app-in-visual-studio.md

     }
     ```

-4. [Download](https://github.com/avblocks/avblocks-net-core/releases/) the 64 bit version of AVBlocks for .NET (net60).
+4. [Download](https://github.com/avblocks/avblocks-net-core/releases/) the Windows version of AVBlocks for .NET (net60).
 The file you need will have a name similar to `avblocks-net60-v3.0.0-demo.1-windows.zip` - the version number may differ.
-5. Unzip in a location of your choice, then copy the file `AVBlocks.clrcore.x64.dll` and `AVBlocks64.dll` from the `lib` directory to the project's directory.
+5. Unzip in a location of your choice, then copy the file `AVBlocks.clrcore.x64.dll` and `AVBlocks64.dll` to the project's directory.
 6. Switch to the project in Visual Studio and add a reference to `AVBlocks.clrcore.x64.dll`.
 7. Add the `AVBlocks64.dll` to your project simply as a file, open file properties, and set the 'Copy to Output Directory' to 'Copy if newer', so it is copied to the output directory automatically.
 The `AVBlocks.clrcore.x64.dll` needs `AVBlocks64.dll` and will not work without it.
 8. Build the project (Ctrl + Shift + B)